noragmay/noragmay.github.io/_posts/2018-04-05-A-Data-Driven-Historical-Analysis-of-Cosmo.md

 ![topics]({{ site.url }}/images/relationships.png)

-At the same time, the health/beauty and sex categories rose, and we also see an increase in the percentage of “power” words, indicating an editorial shift toward empowerment, away from condescending topics like “how-to guides".
+At the same time, the health/beauty and sex categories rose, and we also see an increase in the percentage of “power” words, indicating an editorial shift toward empowerment, away from condescending topics like “how-to guides.”

 ![topics]({{ site.url }}/images/power.png)

 Finally, I also did image analysis to further support my textual analysis.
-Using average pixel images I created a composite cover for each decade, and the 50s and 60s did not have a cohesive style, see the 1962 and 1964 images, besides the Cosmo logo, But If I divided the composite into before and after 1965, I found that I could see a portrait start to appear, shifting to a single "cover girl," further supporting my findings that Cosmo's content in the late 60s shifted to focus on the woman as an individual and her particular interests.
+Using average pixel images I created a composite cover for each decade, and the 50s and 60s did not have a cohesive style, see the 1962 and 1964 images, besides the Cosmo logo, but when I divided the composite into before and after 1965, I found that I could see a portrait start to appear, shifting to a single “cover girl,” further supporting my findings that Cosmo’s content in the late 60s shifted to focus on the woman as an individual and her particular interests.

 ![topics]({{ site.url }}/images/60s.png)